replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 To install in an air gapped environment:

 1. Download and extract the kURL air gap `.tar.gz` file.
+The air gap `.tar.gz` includes only the admin console components, which are required to install the application.
 1. Run the install.sh script:

     ```bash